YunoHost-Apps/aeneria_ynh/README.md

 ## Configuration

-First of all:

-* You'll need a Linky (obviously) and a [Enedis account](https://mon-compte-client.enedis.fr/)
+* First of all, you'll need a Linky (obviously) and an [Enedis account](https://mon-compte-client.enedis.fr/)

-Then, go parameter page to follow instructions.
+* After you have installed the app, just visit it and follow instructions

-That's it, now wait a bit to see data appear !
+* That's it, now wait a bit to see data appear !

 ## Documentation